Top 5 Myths

 You can expect at least 2 undesirable consequences then:

 - Unreliable antivirus software may collect private information and send it via the Internet.

-- If antivirus app is hacked itself, then someone gains an access to all collected information.
+- If an antivirus app is hacked, then someone gains access to all collected information.

 Another bad news is that Most Android Anti-Malware Apps Don’t Offer Any Protection.